Things appear to be looking up for Sea Limited (SE)

 Sponsored

-The stock witnessed a -33.29% gain in the last 1 month and extending the period to 3 months gives it a -28.10%, and is -4.76% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.69% over the week and 5.82% over the month.
+The stock witnessed a -27.28% gain in the last 1 month and extending the period to 3 months gives it a -22.77%, and is 3.51% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.98% over the week and 5.94% over the month.

 The EPS is expected to shrink by -13.30% this year.